Biology Random Retrieval Y13

 Which of the following is NOT an accurate way of measuring biomass?

-The diagram above shows anaerobic respiration in which type of organism?
+The diagram above represents anaerobic respiration in which type of organism?

 Is the column for Krebs in the above diagram correct?